 As seen above, you can use the lower frame-to-bag compression strap to run over the side pocket when you want to provide extra security to items stored within the pocket.
 Or you can run the compression strap under the pocket, ensuring that the contents within the pocket are readily accessible.

-New for K4 is the 2nd compartment and access point on the lower stretch pocket.
+New for K4 is the 2nd compartment and access point on the lower stretch pocket, featured on our 3600, 5000, & 7200 bag designs.
 The entry on this compartment is forward facing to provide easy access while wearing the pack.
 Before we had this new compartment, some users of our packs were able to reach into the aforementioned top-entry portion of the side stretch pocket on our pre-K4 packs, but many users could not reach into that top-entry portion.

 This new compartment with forward-facing entry is easy for nearly everyone to access.
 Since it is easy to access while wearing the pack, you can think of this compartment as a built-in hipbelt pouch.
 And it is a great place to store items that you used to keep in your pants' pockets.